 Within the accountancy field, Internal Auditors provide an independent and objective assessment of a company’s operations, specifically the effectiveness of its internal control structure.
-It’s very different from a CPA or a CMA, though some of the skills and processes may overlap.
-Learn more about what internal auditors do.
+While some skills overlap with a CPA or a CMA, internal auditors have very focused career paths built around the auditing function within large corporations.

 Here’s a quick overview of what a career in Internal Auditing may entail.